tsvn27/tsvn27/README.md

 # 👋 Hi, I am Kayo!

-### 💻 Desenvolvedor por diversão, sempre em busca de aprender algo novo.
+### 💻 Developer for fun, always looking to learn something new.

 ---